Video from University of Western Australia’s Centre for Sleep Science

 The study included 23 chronic insomnia patients.
 Each participant was treated with “single or double doses” of a cannabinoid extract, or a placebo.
 Neither the researchers, nor patients were aware of which participant had taken the extract, or the placebo, reports UWA News.

 Researchers then examined patients for two weeks.
-They measured how long it took patients to fall asleep, how long they stayed asleep, and whether or not they felt rested.
+They measured how long it took patients to fall asleep.
+They also measured how long they stayed asleep, and whether or not they felt rested.

 Overall, patients who took the extract had a 26% reduction of insomnia symptoms.
 Those on the highest doses reported a 36% reduction, reports New Atlas news.
 They also reported feeling less stressed.

-Peter Eastwood, lead researcher, told UWA News that the project is the first in the world to rigorously study medical cannabis on chronic sleep disorders.
+Peter Eastwood, lead researcher, told UWA News the project is the first to study medical cannabis on chronic sleep disorders.

 Eastwood said that results are significant.
 “Positive patient experiences with minimal side-effects are critical to the success of any insomnia drug,” he adds. “[It] highlights the potential for this treatment to address a key area of unmet need.”